matkubita/Athlete_Performance_research/README.md

-# Runner-to-Skier Efficiency Analysis
+# Running Performance & Efficiency Analysis

 **Authors:** Jan Zubalewicz & Mateusz Kubita

 ## 🎯 Project Objective
-The goal of this project is to develop a **Cross-Sport Selection Model (CSSM)** to predict a runner's potential for cross-country skiing.
-By evaluating physiological and biomechanical data, we compare various machine learning algorithms to identify the best predictive approach for sport-specific efficiency.
+The primary goal of this project is to build a reliable model to predict a runner's **efficiency_score** based on physiological and biomechanical data.
+By analyzing metrics like $VO_2$ max, heart rate variability, and running mechanics, we aim to discover which machine learning algorithms best capture the complexity of endurance running performance.

 ## 📊 Dataset Overview
-This dataset focuses on endurance runners (1,158 records) and their physiological profiles:
+The dataset focuses on 1,158 endurance runners, capturing:
-* **Demographics:** Age, Gender.
+* **Demographics:** Age, Gender (Encoded: Female=1, Male=0).
 * **Physiological Data:** $VO_2$ max, HRV, Lactate Threshold, Resting and Max Heart Rate.
 * **Biomechanical Data:** Stride length and Cadence.
-* **Target Variable:** `efficiency_score` (Predicting potential in cross-country skiing).
+* **Target Variable:** `efficiency_score` (A composite metric representing running economy and performance).

-> **Note:** Redundant features and incomplete data (like `power_output`) were removed during preprocessing to ensure model stability.
+> **Data Cleaning:** Columns such as `athlete_id`, `sport`, and incomplete metrics like `power_output` were removed to focus the model strictly on running-related predictors.

 ## 🛠️ Tech Stack
 * **Language:** Python